 - Drilling, completion and testing of the first deep well;

 - Deployment of the co-axial system along with the installation of a heat main to Eden;

-- Heat production and greenhouse gas savings from the first well for 12 months.
+- Heat production / supply to Eden, with greenhouse gas savings calculation, from the first well.

 This stage, now complete, included finalising the site and well design, recruitment and the procurement of the main services required for the Project.

 The enabling works required to prepare the site for drilling were undertaken by a specialist contractor.
 This work included: ground levelling; erection of a perimeter fence; creation of site access; construction of roadways, drill pad, wellhead cellars and lagoons; site drainage and flood alleviation; erection of site buildings; installation of seismic monitoring network; installation of services and conductor pipe.
 A dedicated public viewing area was also created.

 Drilling started in May 2021 and was completed in October the same year.
 It took 162 days.
 The first deep well (EG-1) is a deviated well drilled to a vertical depth of 4,871 metres (measured depth or total length of 5,277m) using conventional rotary drilling with muds.
 The upper three sections have been lined with steel casing, but the bottom section has been left as an open hole.